 The proposed locations, pumping rates, depths and sizes for the extraction wells were determined using ground water modeling.
 The wells would be located so that the radii of influence overlap the extent of the contaminant plume in the intermediate and deep zones of the surficial aquifer.
 Preliminary ground water modeling indicates that 6 extraction wells in the intermediate layer and 10 wells in the deep layer at a total treatment rate of 2,650 gpm would be required to contain the Trans Circuits Site plume.
 The extraction wells would be screened over the entire intermediate or deep layer.
-The intermediate wells would be installed to an approximate depth of 150 feet with 4 of the wells being pumped at a rate of 150 gpm, 1 well at 300 gpm, and 1 well at 200 for a total of approximately 1,100 gpm The deep wells would be installed to an approximate of 150 gpm.
+The intermediate wells would be installed to an approximate depth of 150 feet with 4 of the wells being pumped at a rate of 150 gpm, 1 well at 300 gpm, and 1 well at 200 for a total of approximately 1,100 gpm.
+The deep wells would be installed to an approximate depth of 250 feet.
+Nine of the deep wells would be pumped at a rate of 150 gpm each and one of the wells would be pumped at a rate of 200 gpm for a total of approximately 1,550 gpm.
 The modeling efforts indicate the time to actively restore and remediate the aquifer for this alternative model to be approximately 20 years.